 - Any condiments or beverages that contain calories

-According to the Military Diet website, below are recommended meals during the diet’s three days of restricted eating:
+According to the Military Diet website, below is a sample military diet meal plan (to be followed during the diet’s three days of restricted eating):

 - Breakfast: Black coffee, 1/2 plain grapefruit (or another fruit as a substitution), 1 slice of toast with 2 tablespoons of nut butter.